John P. Foley, S.J. shares the history of the Cristo Rey Network on EWTN.

 1996: No school like this had even been attempted.
 Father Foley and his team saw a need and believed this unconventional approach to education was their best shot at responding to the need.
 They were right.
 Cristo Rey Jesuit High School opened with Father Foley as founder and the first president.

 2001: The Corporate Work Study Program worked - even better than expected.
-The success of the original Cristo Rey school and its innovative business model had become known to educators and others throughout the country.
+The success of the original Cristo Rey school and its innovative business model became known to educators and others throughout the country.
 Groups in Portland, Denver and Los Angeles approached Father Foley and other Cristo Rey Jesuit High School leaders about how they might replicate the school and its mission of serving students from economically challenged families in their own communities.

 In response, the Cristo Rey Network of schools was founded in 2001 with Father Foley as its first president.